LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationOrchestrator/DynamicRouting/using-sde-attributes-in-routing.md

 #### High-level process

-1. Write a function to retrieve the SDE and add it to the Conversational Context Service.
+1. Write a function to retrieve the SDE and add it to the Conversation Context Service.
 2. Make the SDE available in the dynamic routing interface.
 3. Create the policy.

 #### Detailed process

-**Step 1: Create a function to pull the SDE to the Conversational Context Service**
+**Step 1: Create a function to pull the SDE to the Conversation Context Service**

 1. Log in to Conversational Cloud, and navigate to **Functions** from the waffle menu in the lower-left corner.
   <img class="fancyimage" width="500" src="img/convorchestrator/co_dr_functionsmenuitem.png">
 2. Click **Create a function**.
-3. In the **Select and event to see its available responses** dropdown, select “No Event.”
+3. In the **Select an event to see its available responses** dropdown, select “No Event.”
 4. In the **Select a template to start your implementation** dropdown, select “Greeting Template.”
 5. Click **Continue**.
 6. Do not whitelist any additional URLs; click **Continue**.